olabs-org/aagent.js/README.md

   console.error('new aa definition saved', definition, body);
 });
 ```
+*This event can be triggered twice with the same data (architectural features), please consider this.*<br>
 Arguments:
 - definition - definition from messages
 - body - raw body from event